usc-jungheanu/haunted-places-explorer/README.txt

 A comprehensive data visualization and analysis tool for haunted places data, built for DSCI 550 HW3.

+> **⚠️ IMPORTANT:** Please use **Light mode** when viewing the application.
+This ensures all text in visualizations is properly visible.
+Dark mode may cause some text elements to be difficult to read in certain charts and visualizations.

 ## Features

 - **Interactive Map Visualization**: Explore haunted locations across the US with marker clustering